-The Air Force Officer Qualifying Test (AFOQT) is a 310 question standardized exam (not including Self-Description Inventory) that all persons seeking to become a commissioned officer in the United States Air Force must pass prior to induction into service.
-The AFOQT is divided into 12 subtests designed to measure an applicant’s aptitude according to 7 composite scores: verbal, quantitative, academic, pilot, combat systems officer (CSO), air battle management (ABM), and situational judgment.
+The Air Force Officer Qualifying Test (AFOQT) is a 310 question standardized exam (not including Self-Description Inventory) that most aspiring United States Air Force Officers must pass prior to accepting a commission*.
+It is divided into 12 subtests designed to measure an applicant’s aptitude according to 7 composite scores: verbal, quantitative, academic, pilot, combat systems officer (CSO), air battle management (ABM), and situational judgment.
 These composite scores are comprised of several different combinations of subtests.
+As you prepare for test day it’s important to remember: the test is timed (by subtest) and it is scored on a Scantron Sheet.
+Buy some bubble sheets and practice taking a full test at least once prior to AFOQT day.

 The AFOQT was updated to reflect the ‘Form T’ format in 2015.
 The Hidden Figures and Rotated Blocks Subtests were removed.
 Reading Comprehension and Situational Judgment Subtests were added in their absence.
 The General Science Subtest was also swapped out in favor of the Physical Science Subtest.
 Ensure you prepare for the test accordingly – many AFOQT study resources (online & print) have not been updated.